mawenbo-huawei/huaweicloud-sdk-java-v3/README.md

 ##### 3.3.1 IAM endpoint configuration [:top:](#user-manual-top)

 Automatically acquiring projectId/domainId will invoke the [KeystoneListProjects](https://apiexplorer.developer.huaweicloud.com/apiexplorer/doc?product=IAM&api=KeystoneListProjects) /[KeystoneListAuthDomains](https://apiexplorer.developer.huaweicloud.com/apiexplorer/doc?product=IAM&api=KeystoneListAuthDomains) interface of IAM service.

+The endpoint being called will be queried from the [mapping table](./core/src/main/resources/iam_endpoints.json), and if it cannot be found, the default value **https://iam.myhuaweicloud.com** will be used.

-The default iam enpoint is `https://iam.myhuaweicloud.com`, **European station users need to specify the endpoint as https://iam.eu-west-101.myhuaweicloud.eu**, you can modify the endpoint in the following two ways:
+**European station users need to specify the endpoint as https://iam.eu-west-101.myhuaweicloud.eu**, you can modify the endpoint in the following two ways:

 ###### 3.3.1.1 Global scope [:top:](#user-manual-top)